dart-lang/build/docs/writing_an_aggregate_builder.md

 2. A `Builder` with `buildExtensiosn` of `{r'$lib$': ['final_output_name']}`.
    Use the glob APIs to read and deserialize the outputs from the previous step, then generate the final content.

+Each of these steps  must be a separate `Builder` instance in Dart code.
+They can be in the same builder definition in `build.yaml` only if they are both output to cache.
+If the final result should be built to source they must be separate builder definitions.
+In the single builder definition case ordering is handled by the order of the `builder_factories` in the config.
+In the separate builder definition case ordering should be handled by configuring the second step to have a `required_inputs: ['.some_name.info']` based on the build extensions of the first step.

 This strategy has the benefit of improved invalidation - only the files that _need_ to be re-read with the `Resolver` will be invalidated, the rest of the